QR Codes in Logistics: Supply Chain Tracking Guide [2026]

 Beyond internal efficiency, QR codes enhance the customer experience:

-• A single scan shows delivery status, ETA, and contact options.
+• Scan shows delivery status, ETA, and support options.

-• Post-delivery, link to surveys, support, instructions, or loyalty rewards.
+• After delivery, link to surveys or loyalty rewards.

 Measurement and ROI